silverbulletmd/silverbullet/website/SilverBullet.md

     * [[${ref}]]: **First name:** ${firstName}, **Last name:** ${lastName}, **Location:** ${location}
 ]==])}

+So... your notes, become a type of... _database_?

+Imagine the possibilities.

 You may have been told there is _no such thing_ as a [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet).

 You were told wrong.

 # Features
-So, what’s this SilverBullet thing. _Really._

-* SilverBullet is a **web application** and therefore instantly accessible wherever a (modern) web browser is available, without the need to install a 200mb Electron app, nor unreliable or proprietary sync setups.
-* SilverBullet is built as a [[Local First]] [[PWA]] keeping a copy of the content in your browser’s local ([IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)) database, syncing back to the server when a network connection is available.
-* SilverBullet is **Self-hosted**: _you own your data_.
-Your [[Spaces|space]] is stored as plain files in a folder on disk on your server.
-Back it up, sync, edit, publish, script it with any additional tools you like.
+So, what is SilverBullet?
+Like, _really._

+* SilverBullet at its core is a **note taking** application, a kind of personal wiki, storing its notes in the universal [[Markdown]] format in a folder on your server.
 * SilverBullet provides an enjoyable [[Markdown]] writing experience with a clean UI, rendering text using [[Live Preview|live preview]], further **reducing visual noise** while still providing direct access to the underlying markdown syntax.
 * SilverBullet supports wiki-style **page linking** using the `[[page link]]` syntax.
 Incoming links are indexed and appear as [[Linked Mentions]] at the bottom of the pages linked to, thereby providing _bi-directional linking_.
+* SilverBullet is a **web application** and therefore accessible from wherever a (modern) web browser is available.
+* SilverBullet is built as a [[Local First]] [[PWA]] keeping a copy of your content in your browser’s local ([IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)) database, syncing back to the server when a network connection is available.
+* SilverBullet is a **self-hosted** solution: _you own your data_.
+Your [[Spaces|space]] is stored as plain files in a folder on disk on your server.
+Back it up, sync, edit, publish, script it with any additional tools you like.
 * SilverBullet is optimized for **keyboard-based operation**:
   * Quickly navigate between pages using the **page switcher** (triggered with `Cmd-k` on Mac or `Ctrl-k` on Linux and Windows).
   * Run commands via their keyboard shortcuts or the **command palette** (triggered with `Cmd-/` or `Ctrl-/` on Linux and Windows).
   * Use [[Slash Commands]] to perform common text editing operations.
 * SilverBullet is a platform for [[End-User Programming]] through its support for [[Objects]] and [[Space Lua]].
-* SilverBullet can be extended using [[Space Lua]] and [[Plugs]].
+* SilverBullet can be extended using [[Space Lua]] and [[Plugs]], and a lot of core functionality is built that way.
 * SilverBullet is free, [**open source**, MIT licensed](https://github.com/silverbulletmd/silverbullet) software.

 # Install SilverBullet
 Convinced to install this yourself?
 Please proceed to [[Install]], and enjoy!

 # Project status
-SilverBullet is under heavy development.
-What you’re seeing here is the work-in-progress website of **SilverBullet v2**.
+SilverBullet has been in development since late 2022, but is ever evolving.
+The current iteration is **SilverBullet v2**.
 We had a little bit of a reboot, rebuilding some of the foundations, and replacing some of the previous ([v1](https://v1.silverbullet.md)) features.

-Bare with us while we’re working things out.

 # What next?
+* [[Manual]]: SilverBullet’s official, yet incomplete manual.
 * [[CHANGELOG]]: we’re in active development, so things change rapidly.
 Watch this page to keep up.
 * [Community](https://community.silverbullet.md): join our community: ask questions, share your experiences.
 * [Issues](https://github.com/silverbulletmd/silverbullet/issues): if you have ideas or find bugs, please report them.